 JJ came to us at only a few months old with his pregnant mother.
-They came from a round-up in Nevada and were in a kill pen with another pregnant mare and her foal (Jesse and Spencer), who were also rescued by us.
+They came from a roundup in Nevada and were in a kill pen with another pregnant mare and her foal (Jesse and Spencer), who were also rescued by us.
 See our mustangs to read about Zee, Jesse and Spencer.
-JJ's brother Jasc (see below) will both be going to Michele Skerl of Freedom Equine this summer for training, watch this site and our Facebook page for their progress and the announcement of when they will be up for adoption.
+JJ's brother Jasc (see below) will both be going to Michele Skerl of Freedom Equine this fall for training, watch this site and our Facebook page for their progress and the announcement of when they will be up for adoption.